 - Empower Organizations with Broad Analytics Solutions to Address Ever-Growing and Changing Challenges.
-Our two decades of investigative analytics software market leadership and experience serving hundreds of customers in more than 100 countries, enable us to bring unique knowhow and expertise to the development of our investigative analytics platform and solutions.
-Today, our platform and solutions address a wide spectrum of investigative needs to address ever-evolving threats and challenges faced by organizations.
-Our strategy is to make investments to enhance our platform and solutions, address new use cases, enhance our artificial intelligence capabilities, and empower our customers with Actionable Intelligence® to manage their investigation priorities. - Expand Existing Customers' Adoption of Open Interface Software.
+Our three decades of investigative analytics software market leadership and experience serving hundreds of customers in more than 100 countries, enable us to bring unique know-how and expertise to the development of our investigative analytics platform and solutions.
+Today, our platform and solutions address a wide spectrum of investigative needs to address ever-evolving threats and challenges faced by organizations and our strategy is to further enhance our platform and solutions to address new use cases, and to enhance our artificial intelligence capabilities, all with the aim of further empowering our customers with actionable intelligence to help them optimize and improve the investigation process, speed and results.
+We have set out below examples of how our solutions are used by customers to investigate cyber threats, drug trafficking, financial crime, fraud, organized crime, and terror activities. - Expand Existing Customers' Adoption of Our Open Interface Software.
 Our open interface software strategy enables our customers to address many use cases.
 With our open interface software, our customers can deploy the capabilities they need based on their priorities and add more of our solutions and other capabilities over time.
-Our customers benefit from the rapid technological updates made to our software as well as third party solutions that may enhance our offerings.
+With our open interface software, our customers benefit from the rapid technological updates made to our software as well as third party solutions that may enhance our offerings.
 We can benefit from increased open interface software adoption through repeat business and the ability to grow revenue from our existing customer base.
 We will continue to encourage our customers and system integrator partners to leverage our open interface software and provide them with frequent updates applying the latest innovative technologies to drive broader adoption of our solutions. - Expand Across New Government Organizations.
-Our leadership position in investigative analytics and our solutions' ability to address a wide range of security and civil use cases provide us with the opportunity to win new government customers.
+Our leadership position in investigative analytics and our solutions' ability to address a wide range of security and civil use cases provide us with the opportunity to win new government customers in existing and new regions.
 Many government customers have built proprietary systems.
 Our strategy is to augment or replace such systems, providing customers with more agile responses to their evolving challenges.